sara-sabr/ITStrategy/_pages/en/strategy-product-management.md

 ***Phase 1 Objectives (FY 21/22 and 22/23)***

-- Produce MVP framework and evaluate it against 2 product candidates
+- Produce MVP framework and evaluate it against 2 product candidates (one from A-Base sources of funds, the other from B-Base sources)
 - Produce a programme-like activity plan (informing next round of activities and stakeholders to realize benefits)

 ***Phase 2 Objectives (FY 23/24)***